cmgonzales/info/README.md

-a landing page utilizing three.js with animated stars when the cursor moves
+A birthday intro and information three.js with animated stars when the cursor moves